 Please sign exactly as your name(s) appears on your stock certificate.
 If held in joint tenancy, all persons should sign.
 Trustees, administrators, etc., should include title and authority.
 Corporations should provide full name of corporation and title of authorized officer signing the proxy.

-in the envelope provided Please separate carefully at the perforation and return just this portion to be held Wednesday, June 15, 2011 For Stockholders of Record as of April 18, 2011 This proxy is being solicited on behalf of the Board of Directors VOTED BY:
+Annual Meeting of Stockholders of ACI Worldwide, Inc. to be held Thursday, June 14, 2012 For Stockholders of Record as of April 16, 2012 This proxy is being solicited on behalf of the Board of Directors

+VOTED BY: